-Instead of being overwhelmed by the idea of a ‘proper’ campaign, of the level of ‘This Girl Can’ or ‘Just Say No’ (if you are older) – both of which had HUGE budgets and teams of people working on them – I decided to start taking a ‘campaign approach’.
-And, now I recommend that my clients think along these lines too.
+Instead of being overwhelmed by the idea of a ‘proper’ campaign, of the level of ‘This Girl Can’ or ‘Just Say No’ (if you are older) – both of which had HUGE budgets and teams of people working on them – we decided to start using a ‘campaign approach’.
+And, now we recommend that our clients think along these lines too.
 A ‘campaign approach’ is the same as a campaign, but on a much smaller, more manageable scale.

 You select a time frame, pick a topic that relates to your business, and helps your prospects to understand why they need your product or service, then base all your marketing communications for that time frame on that topic.